Elvis Costello: 1980–1984: Commercial dwindling

 Tensions within the band – notably between Costello and bassist Bruce Thomas – were beginning to tell, and Costello announced his retirement and the break-up of the group shortly before they were to record Goodbye Cruel World (1984).
+Daryl Hall provided backing vocals on the single "The Only Flame in Town", which became Costello's lowest UK chart placement up to that point at number 71.
 Costello later expressed disappointment with the final album's production, describing it as "probably the worst record that I could have made of a decent bunch of songs".
 The record was poorly received upon its initial release; the liner notes to the 1995 Rykodisc re-release, penned by Costello, begin with the words "Congratulations!
 You've just purchased our worst album".
-Costello's retirement, although short-lived, was accompanied by two compilations, Elvis Costello: The Man in the UK, Europe and Australia, and The Best of Elvis Costello & The Attractions in the US.
-Daryl Hall provided backing vocals on the song "The Only Flame in Town" on Goodbye Cruel World.
+Costello's retirement, although short-lived, was accompanied by two compilations, The Best of Elvis Costello – The Man in the UK, Europe and Australia, and The Best of Elvis Costello & The Attractions in the US and Canada.

+1985–1989: Initial collaborations

-In 1985, Costello performed at the Live Aid concert at Wembley Stadium, singing the Beatles' "All You Need Is Love" as a solo artist.
-He introduced the song as an "old northern English folk song", and the audience was invited to sing the chorus.
-In the same year Costello teamed up with friend T Bone Burnett for the single "The People's Limousine" under the moniker of the Coward Brothers.
-That year, Costello also produced Rum Sodomy & the Lash for the Irish punk/folk band the Pogues and he sang with Annie Lennox on the song "Adrian" from the Eurythmics record Be Yourself Tonight.
+In 1985, Costello sang the Beatles' "All You Need Is Love" at Wembley Stadium for Live Aid.
+He introduced it as an "old northern English folk song" and invited the audience to sing the chorus.
+He joined T Bone Burnett for the single "The People's Limousine" under the moniker of the Coward Brothers.
+He sang with Annie Lennox on "Adrian" from the Eurythmics record Be Yourself Tonight.
+Costello produced Rum Sodomy & the Lash by Celtic punk band the Pogues.
+He said his "task was to capture them in their dilapidated glory."

 Growing antipathy between Costello and Bruce Thomas contributed to the Attractions' first split in 1986 when Costello was preparing to make a comeback.
 Working in the US with Burnett, a band containing a number of Elvis Presley's sidemen (including James Burton and Jerry Scheff), and minor input from the Attractions, he produced King of America, an acoustic guitar-driven album with a country sound.
 It was billed as performed by "The Costello Show featuring the Attractions and Confederates" in the UK and Europe and "The Costello Show featuring Elvis Costello" in North America.
 Around this time he legally changed his name back to Declan MacManus, adding Aloysius as an extra middle name.
 Costello retooled his upcoming tour to allow for multiple nights in each city, playing one night with the Confederates, one night with the Attractions, and one night solo acoustic.
-In May 1986, he performed at Self Aid, a benefit concert held in Dublin that focused on the chronic unemployment which was widespread in Ireland at that time.
+In May 1986, he performed at Self Aid, a benefit concert held in Dublin that focused on the chronic unemployment which was widespread in Ireland.